Shawn Mendes postpones tour dates citing mental health

 “This breaks my heart to have to say this,” his post began.
 “After speaking with my team and health professionals, I need to take some time to heal and take care of myself and my mental health, first and foremost.”

-Mendes was schedule to play the All State Arena in Rosemont on Friday, July 15.
+Mendes was scheduled to play at the All-State Arena in Rosemont on Friday, July 15.
 The tour also included a stop at the Fiserv Forum in Milwaukee on July 12.

 The All State Arena’s website did not have any further information other than the show was postponed.